-Banner Code: EECE
+Banner Code: EECE Associate in Science (60 credit hours)

 The Associate of Science Degree in Early Childhood Education prepares students for a variety of careers in the area of early childhood.
 The coursework of this program focuses on the development, care and education of young children.
 Students may choose from specialization tracks in the following areas: Infant-Toddler, Preschool, Child Development Early Intervention and Child Care Center Management.